 It might seem like a lifetime ago, but it was in 2016 that Google first announced their plans for mobile-first indexing (MFI).
-Today, Google is still in the process of transitioning sites over to the mobile-first index, which begs the question, what sites have transitioned to mobile-first?
+Today, Google is still in the process of transitioning sites over to the mobile-first index, which begs the question, what does mobile-first indexing look like in 2019?

 - Billions of Googlebot crawls